-Letters from collaborators or from institutions providing access to equipment and/or facilities may be appended to your research narrative and are not considered part of the research narrative's page limit.
-Please ensure that letters from collaborators or from institutions providing access to equipment and/or facilities only describe the nature of the collaboration or the access to equipment and/or facilities: Letters of support or recommendation are not allowed in applications under this FOA.
+Letters from collaborators or from institutions providing access to equipment and/or facilities should be appended to your research narrative and are not considered part of the research narrative's page limit.
+Please ensure that letters from collaborators or from institutions providing access to equipment and/or facilities only describe the nature of the collaboration or the access to equipment and/or facilities.